-Intake and Processing of the Complaint: Upon receiving notification of a harassment or discrimination complaint, the Vice President of Human Resources shall:
+Intake and Processing of the Complaint: Upon receiving notification of a harassment or discrimination complaint, the Director of Diversity, Compliance, and Title IX shall:

-- Undertake efforts to informally resolve the charges, including but not limited to mediation, rearrangement of work/academic schedules; obtaining apologies; providing informal counseling, training, etc. - Advise the complainant that he/she need not participate in an informal resolution of the complaint, as described above, and has the right to end the informal resolution process at any time.
-Mediation is not appropriate for resolving incidents involving sexual violence. - Advise a student complainant that he/she may file a complaint with the Office of Civil Rights of the U.S. Department of Education and employee complainants may file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC) or the California Department of Fair Employment and Housing (DFEH).
+- Undertake efforts to informally resolve the charges, including but not limited to mediation, rearrangement of work/academic schedules; obtaining apologies; providing informal counseling, training, etc. - Advise all parties that he/she need not participate in an informal resolution of the complaint, as described above, and they have the right to end the informal resolution process at any time.
+Mediation is generally not recommended for resolving incidents involving sexual violence. - Advise a student complainant that he/she may file a complaint with the Office for Civil Rights of the U.S. Department of Education and employee complainants may file a complaint with the Department of Fair Employment and Housing.
 All complainants should be advised that they have a right to file a complaint with local law enforcement, if the act complained of is also a criminal act.
 The District must investigate even if the complainant files a complaint with local law enforcement.
 In addition, the District should ensure that complainants are aware of any available resources, such as counseling, health, and mental health services.
-The Vice President of Human Resources shall also notify the State Chancellor's Office of the complaint. - Take interim steps to protect a complainant from coming into contact with an accused individual, especially if the complainant is a victim of sexual violence.
-The Vice President of Human Resources should notify the complainant of his/her options to avoid contact with the accused individual and allow students to change academic situations as appropriate.
+The Director of Diversity, Compliance, and Title IX shall also notify the California Community Colleges Chancellor's Office of the complaint. - Take interim steps to protect a complainant from coming into contact with an accused individual, especially if the complainant is a victim of sexual violence.
+The Director of Diversity, Compliance, and Title IX should notify the complainant of his/her options to avoid contact with the accused individual and allow students to change academic situations as appropriate.
 For instance, the District may prohibit the accused individual from having any contact with the complainant pending the results of the investigation.
 When taking steps to separate the complainant and accused individual, the District shall minimize the burden on the complainant.
 For example, it is not appropriate to remove complainants from classes or housing while allowing accused individuals to remain.